 A reproduction of a 1768 Royal Navy schooner, SULTANA provides an ideal platform for introducing students to the history and environment of the Chesapeake Bay.
 Onboard, students work with SEF’s professional staff to trawl for fish and crabs, explore the concept of water quality, learn about the importance of estuaries, and explore life in the 18th century.
 A variety of curriculum variants are available for schooner SULTANA programs.

-SEF’s newest facility, the Lawrence Wetlands Preserve is an 8.5-acre urban nature center located in Chestertown, directly adjacent to the Foundation’s Holt Education Center.
+SEF’s newest facility, the Lawrence Wetlands Preserve is an 8.5-acre urban nature center featuring a variety of ecosystems located in Chestertown, directly adjacent to the Foundation’s Holt Education Center.
 Lawrence Preserve programs provide an opportunity for students to explore fresh-water and terrestrial ecosystems while learning how land use in the watershed ultimately impacts the health of the Chesapeake Bay.
-The Lawrence Preserve is also ideal for hands-on student service-learning projects.
-Please Note: The Lawrence Preserve is currently under development and will only offer limited programs through 2020.
+The Lawrence Preserve is also ideal for MWEE and hands-on student service-learning/action projects.
+Please Note: The Lawrence Preserve Classroom is currently under development and offering limited programs to small groups and schools through the year.

 SEF regularly works with schools and school systems to develop in-depth citizen science programs that see students participate in a long-term habitat investigation producing tangible data and/or habitat improvement.
 Using Radcliffe Creek as a case study and following MWEE (Meaningful Watershed Educational Experience) program components, Watershed Watch helps students understand how watersheds function, how human activity impacts downstream water quality, and how communities can improve both their local tributaries and the Chesapeake Bay.